 «Everything came to a standstill: no training sessions, no games, no events.
 Absolutely zilch!» says Herbert Luggen, president of FC Termen / Ried-Brig, explaining how the restrictions imposed due to coronavirus affected the club’s activities.
 That said, there was more than enough for the board, coaches and assistants to do behind the scenes. «After all, the grass keeps growing, crisis or no crisis, and we needed to start planning for the season».
 The club was hit hardest by the cancellation of the school and village tournament, which it organises every year: 2020 would have been its 33rd year.
 The event is always a celebratory affair for the village – and it puts money in the club’s coffers.
 Money that was earmarked for ongoing operations, maintaining the pitches and investing in materials.
 When Luggen heard about the campaign from his customer advisor at Helvetia, he put in an application immediately.
 Sales manager Ewald Wyssen and customer advisor Christian Wyssen from the General Agency Oberwallis gave the club Helvetia’s contribution in person. «Associations make a huge contribution to leisure activities, especially at the moment», says Wyssen, explaining the reasoning behind the #helvetiasupports solidarity campaign for associations. «Everyone has a connection to an association.
 This enables Helvetia to ensure its support reaches as many people as possible».
 In fact, he has a personal connection to FC Termen / Ried-Brig himself: both his sons have played football there since they were tiny and «gained excellent life experience as a result».

-Since the campaign was launched at the end of April, Helvetia has received almost 400 applications for support.
-More than 300 associations have now received support, with others in the works.
+Helvetia completed the support campaign for associations at the end of August.
+Since the campaign was launched at the end of April, around 460 associations have received support.
 Sport clubs make up about two thirds of all applications, with a quarter coming from the cultural sector.
 Others are active in the social sphere, the arts and business.